Aggouri/acheron/Readme.md

     "sensitive_headers": []
 }' "http://localhost:8080/admin/routes"
 ```

-> At the moment, route changes are taken only for the Acheron instance that processes the configuration request.
-As a result, if you run multiple Acheron instances in front of a load balancer, you should refresh the routes manually.
-There are two ways to refresh the routes:
-> - Restart all Acheron instances
-> - Call the ```/routes``` endpoint (POST request) on all Acheron instances (e.g. ```curl -X POST "http://localhost:8080/routes"```)
->
-> When things are done properly, there will either be a message bus or some inter-instance communication paradigm that will remove the need for this manual step.

 ## Hydra Configuration
 You need to create an OAuth2 client to allow Acheron to make requests to Hydra.